Here is a story from Australia. It belongs to the flowers on the left. They are called:

 When Mary woke for a second she couldn't understand what was wrong.
 She couldn't move her head and her body felt heavy and hot.
 Panic soon gaveway to laughter though when Mary realized the problem....she was covered, literally blanketed in every treasure Lucky owned!
 While she had slept the sorrowing dog had made trip after trip to the basement and back bringing his beloved mistress his favorite things in life.
 He had covered her with his love.

 Mary forgot about dying.
 Instead she and Lucky began living again, walking further and further together every night.
 It has been 12 years now and Mary is still cancer-free.
 Lucky?
 He still steals treasures and stashes them in his toy box but Mary remains his greatest treasure.

-is a Fairytale I received from Karlheinz Schudt from Germany.
-I translated it
+Here is a Fairytale I received from Karlheinz Schudt from Germany.
+I translated it into english.

 A big Samurai had won many battles for his Lord in lots of wars during the years.
 However now he lost his first battle.

 Discouraged, full of anger with himself and the rest of the world, he wanted to take his own life of which he felt it was worth nothing.